Skip to content

 • We are working with our landlords to promote electric charging points in our car parks.

-• We have issued metal business cards which digitally transfer contact details to a recipient’s phone, reducing paper business card wastage.
+• We have issued metal business cards which digitally transfer contact details to a recipient’s phone, reducing waste.
 We also use QR codes across all literature to reduce paper usage, and enable updates to be made to information without reprinting.

 Objectives